MiniJez/Discord-bot-change-on-calendar/README.md

 Get the client secret of your bot (don't share it, otherwise everybody will be able to manage your bot).

-Create a new config file.
-In the root, config/config.js
+Create a new .env file in the root of your project.

-Export you client secret :
+Export you client secret in the .env file (without quotes):
 ```
-const config = {
-    token: 'your-client-secret-goes-here'
-};

-module.exports = config;
+TOKEN=your-token-goes-here
 ```

 Add your bot to a server.